It was supposed to be a happy Christmas morning shared with his two young children.

-Grafton, 28, is recovering at home after four days in Nelson and Hutt hospitals, where doctors treated fractures to his jaw and facial bones from the unprovoked assault in Queen St.
+Grafton, 28, is recovering at home after four days in Nelson and Hutt hospitals, where doctors treated fractures to his jaw and facial bones from the assault in Queen St.

 Tired and in pain, he has his broken nose in plaster, two black eyes, his fractured bones realigned and attached to muscle, and staples down the side of his face.

-Police say the attack in Queen St, near York Lane and the town's Burger King outlet, had the potential to be fatal.
+Police say the attack - in Queen St, near York Lane and the town's Burger King outlet - had the potential to be fatal.
 They are reviewing security camera footage and appealling for information about the attackers.

-Grafton is a stay-at-home dad whose 7-year-old son and 6-year-old daughter live with him on alternate weeks.
+Grafton's 7-year-old son and 6-year-old daughter live with him on alternate weeks.
 He celebrated a belated Christmas with them yesterday.

 He was upset that the attack had spoiled his children's Christmas, and mad at himself for going out on Christmas Eve, said his mother, Paula Edwards.

-Edwards, a caregiver to elderly residents, learned of the attack when she opened her door at night to find a policeman giving her the message every mother does not want to receive: that her son had been badly injured, and she should go to the hospital.
+Edwards learned of the attack when she opened her door at night to find a policeman giving her the message every mother does not want to receive: that her son had been badly injured, and she should go to the hospital.

 She said Grafton went from his Tuffnell St home to visit friends in Staig St that night, and was seen walking from there between 8.30pm and 9pm.
 He reportedly met up with a couple and went to the Sprig and Fern Tavern in Queen St, leaving around closing time at 10pm.